krillinai/KrillinAI/README.md

 ## Overview

-Krillin AI is a one-stop solution designed for users and developers seeking high-quality video processing.
-It provides an end-to-end workflow, from video download to the final product, ensuring every frame of your content is extraordinary.
+Krillin AI is an all-in-one solution for effortless video localization and enhancement.
+This minimalist yet powerful tool handles everything from translation, voice cloning, and dubbing to adaptive formatting—seamlessly converting videos between landscape and portrait modes for optimal display across all content platforms.
+With its end-to-end workflow, Krillin AI transforms raw footage into polished, platform-ready content in just a few clicks.

 ## Key Features:
 🎯 **One-Click Start** - Launch your workflow instantly